 And what about the biblical record that aligns so well with the archaeology at Hazor, Megiddo and Gezer, which minimalists consider largely irrelevant?
 According to Professor Dever, “We cannot simply dismiss the narratives of the Hebrew Bible, our other source for history-writing, as many revisionists (and even some archaeologists) do ….”

 If you’re keeping score, here is where we are at.
-First, Yigael Yadin excavated all three sites (Hazor, Megiddo and Gezer) and concluded that all three are 10th-century sites.
-Second, Prof. William Dever has excavated Gezer extensively and concluded that the Gezer gatehouse dates to the 10th century.
+First, Yigael Yadin excavated Hazor and Megiddo, cross-referencing his finds with the earlier excavation reports of R.A.S.
+Macalister at Gezer (where at the time, only half of the gatehouse had been revealed and misidentified).
+Yadin concluded that all three sites contained parallel 10th-century gates.
+Second, Prof. William Dever excavated Gezer extensively and concluded that the Gezer gatehouse dates to the 10th century.
 Third, archaeologist Amnon Ben-Tor excavated Hazor and dated it to the 10th century.
 Finally, Finkelstein and Ussishkin excavated Megiddo and, at least according to them, date the city to the ninth century b.c.e., positing that the other cities should be redated likewise.
 (It’s interesting to note, though, that Ussishkin believed at the time of his above-quoted 1980 article that Dever’s excavation showed Gezer’s gate “was indeed proven to date to the 10th century b.c., and it seems quite probable that it was constructed during the reign of Solomon.”)

 Regardless, in all the debate and discussion over Hazor, Megiddo and Gezer, one crucial topic is often missing—and it’s the key that could unlock it all.